oRazeD/orazed/README.md

 ### Hi there 👋
-#### The name's Ethan, I'm primarily a 3D Hardsurface Artist and Technical Artist specializing in Blender add-ons and pipeline tools.
+#### My name's Ethan, I'm a Technical & 3D Hardsurface Artist specializing in Blender add-ons and generic pipeline tools.
+I work mostly in 🐍 Python in personal projects and at work!

-&nbsp;

 To support me, get my blender add-ons on [Gumroad](https://razed.gumroad.com/) :)